basujindal/stable-diffusion/README.md

 - Should generally be a multiple of 2x(n_samples)

+## `--skip_metadata`

+**Whether to embed generation metadata (prompt, seed, size, etc.) in the generated file.**

+- Uses the [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform) Description field to embed most of the command-line parameters that were used to generate the image.
+Excludes potentially privacy-sensitive parameters such as `outdir`.
+Currently works only with txt2img, not img2img.
+Enabled by default.

 <h1 align="center">Weighted Prompts</h1>

 - Prompts can also be weighted to put relative emphasis on certain words.